-Tubal ligation is a permanent form of contraception, to prevent pregnancy.
-It is also sometimes called 'female sterilisation'.
+Tubal ligation is a permanent method of contraception.
+It is an operation which stops you getting pregnant.
+It is also sometimes called 'female sterilisation’ or ‘having your tubes tied’.

 Key points about tubal ligation

-- Tubal ligation is a permanent form of contraception that should only be considered when you are sure you do not want to have a child in the future.
+- Tubal ligation is a permanent method of contraception that should only be considered when you are sure you do not want to have a child in the future.

 - It involves a small operation in which your fallopian tubes are cut or blocked.
 This stops sperm from reaching an egg to fertilise it.